 (1) Microsoft Teams extensions for conversational scenarios

 Bots are definitely the most obvious case for conversational extensions (and probably the most hyped form of extensions in general), and they can power a number of interactive scenarios or simple automation tasks.
-Additionally, Outgoing web hooks are essentially a different flavor of bots – you can register your custom API to receive messages from Teams with Teams context, execute actions, and deliver responses back.
+Additionally, Outgoing web hooks are essentially a different flavour of bots – you can register your custom API to receive messages from Teams with Teams context, execute actions, and deliver responses back.

 (2) Microsoft Teams extensions for capturing users’ attention

 This category, at least for me, contains Activity Feed Integrations and Connectors, although the proactive messages from bots could be considered this type as well.
-This category of extensions is all about shoving data to your users’ faces – in a good way.
+This category of extensions is all about shoving data into your users’ faces – in a good way.